Instance-JS/Instance/docs/classes/constructor-return-override.md

 ## 1. The Standard: Implicit `return this`

-By default, the constructor function is designed to initialize the new object instance.
-When a constructor finishes execution without an explicit `return` statement, it **implicitly returns the object referenced by `this`**.
+By default, a class `constructor` function is designed to initialize the new object instance.
+When a constructor finishes execution without an explicit `return`, it **implicitly returns the object referenced by `this`**.

 ```javascript
 class Standard {